HouseTrip/housetrip.github.com/_posts/2013-11-29-good-readmes.md

 welcome contributions?
 This is where you put it.

-Finally, if your code is open source, mentioning its licence in the README will help its adoption in entreprise settings.
+Finally, if your code is open source, mentioning its licence in the README will help its adoption in enterprise settings.

-If you want inspiration on a good README, [Sidekiq](https://github.com/mperham/sidekiq), [Dragonfly](https://github.com/markevans/dragonfly), or [Discourse](https://github.com/discourse/discourse) give adecent stab at a clear README!
+If you want inspiration on a good README, [Sidekiq](https://github.com/mperham/sidekiq), [Dragonfly](https://github.com/markevans/dragonfly), or [Discourse](https://github.com/discourse/discourse) give a decent stab at a clear README!